Viewer Rating

 The film strongly condemns antisemitism by portraying Jewish characters, such as the store owner and the history teacher, as victims of bigotry or as wise, compassionate figures.
 The narrative aligns the audience against the prejudice.

-The film primarily focuses on themes of racism, white supremacy, and redemption.
-There are no identifiable LGBTQ+ characters or themes present that explore queer identity, relationships, or experiences within the narrative.
+American History X primarily focuses on themes of racism, white supremacy, and redemption.
+The narrative does not feature any identifiable LGBTQ+ characters or themes, nor does it explore issues related to queer identity or experiences.

 The movie does not contain any action or adventure elements.